380 pilot whales dead in one of the worst mass strandings in Australia’s history

 Cold temperatures in the waters off Tasmania this week meant the stranded pilot whales may have survived longer than they would have during the southern hemisphere’s summer, as they were not at an immediate risk of overheating.
 But the cold conditions also hampered rescue operations, officials said.
 Each rescue attempt requires around five people, who have to pull the animals out of sandbanks with slings and guide them to deeper water, Reuters reported.

-The oceanic dolphin species can grow to around 20 feet.
+Pilot whales, which are in fact large oceanic dolphins, can grow to around 20 feet.
 Adults can weigh several tons, making it difficult to free them once they become stranded — and to move the bodies once they are dead.

 Due to their weight, some stranded animals “are under compression to the point where you’ve got organ failure,” or they are suffering a stress response, Stockin said.